 I worked on my manuscript, Gathering Momentum: A Spiritual Memoir.
 I read poetry and meditated.
 I walked alone on the beach and watched baby seals swimming out to sea.

 At night, the solar panels would shut down the electricity and we switched to lanterns and candles.
 It was sublime.
-No slaving over a hot stove, we were blessed with her husband’s frozen homemade meals to heat and serve.
 Our time was spent enjoying the fresh sea air, and the sky full of birds.
 I learned how to coach someone writing their first novel, she learned how hard it is to write well.
 I shared Sandra’s writing wisdom: “If you’re going to write, don’t be good, be great.”
 We set our expectations high.

 At the end of the two weeks I rode the train home to Colorado and relived the experience as I wrote in my journal.
 It was the happiest two weeks I’d had in a long time.
 To be with someone you love, with the freedom to write or read all day long uninterrupted, to walk the beach, collect sea stones and starfish, to read poetry and meditate, to be free to be a writer; it was the perfect atmosphere and we worked our asses off.

 Aimée finished her manuscript, River of Love and began submitting short stories on my recommendation.
 You’ll never get published if you don’t submit.
-She is my best friend, cousin, sister, comadre and has helped more than she knows.
+She has helped more than she knows.
 She gave me confidence when I had none.
 She encouraged me with her words and wisdom and gave me a room of my own in Dillon Beach and I will forever be grateful.
-I now have the courage to teach others how to write and explore the publishing opportunities for Chicanas.
-Her admiration and pep talks push me to success.
-I no longer think of myself as just a poet.
-I am a writer.
-I am an artist.

 Juliana Aragón Fatula is a member of the Macondo Writers’ Workshop, founded by Sandra Cisneros, which is a group of dedicated and compassionate writers who view their work and talents as part of a larger task of community-building and non-violent social change.
 Crazy Chicana in Catholic City and Red Canyon Falling on Churches, was published by Conundrum Press, Casa de Cinco Hermanas Press published her chapbook, The Road I Ride Bleeds.
 Her poetry has appeared in Open Windows III, El Tecolote and Pilgrimage; she is currently writing a mystery.